amberbiology/scribl/paper/paper.md

     index: 2
   - name: Institute for Globally Distributed Open Research and Education
     index: 3
-date: 28 February 2024
+date: 03 March 2024
 bibliography: paper.bib
 ---

 # Summary

-Searchable catalogs of curated scientific literature often lack semantic detail contained in the curated articles.
-Typical text and keyword literature searches are a blunt instrument, generating large sets of articles that need to be read more closely to determine if they are relevant to the researcher.
-In life science research, most literature databases are most immediately useful to scientists looking for information in two categories (1) those looking for general literature on a broad research area, or (2) those looking for a precise terms, e.g. specific genes [@krallinger_linking_2008].
-A third category of literature search is in between these two extremes: where the desired results involve a small set of agents (e.g., proteins, genes, compounds, receptor complexes) or biological processes (e.g, autophagy, cell cycle), but that are themselves components of much larger systems, as needed in systems biology models [@cary_pathway_2005].
+When using literature databases, researchers in systems biology need to go beyond simple keyword-based queries of biological agents (e.g., proteins, genes, compounds, receptor complexes) and processes (e.g, autophagy, cell cycle) [@krallinger_linking_2008] that return a bare list of papers, to extracting and visualize relationships documented within those papers [@cary_pathway_2005,@suderman_tools_2007,@pavlopoulos_visualizing_2015].

-It is extremely valuable for life researchers, especially those involved in systems biology, to be able to query a literature database to extract and visualize relationships between specified agents and processes.
-Here we develop a system that supports the annotation of scientific articles, to represent and visualize these relationships.
-This system, `scribl`, consists of two parts: (1) a simple syntax that can be used to curation of biological relationships within the text of those articles, (2) a Python software pipeline that can transform a [Zotero](https://www.zotero.org/) literature database, with entries annotated with this syntax into database suitable graph-based relationship queries.
+Here we develop a system that supports the annotation of scientific articles, that represent and visualize these relationships.
+This system, `scribl`, consists of two parts: (1) a simple syntax that can be used to curation of biological relationships within the text of those articles, (2) a Python software API and pipeline that can transform a [Zotero](https://www.zotero.org/) literature database, with entries annotated with this syntax into database suitable graph-based relationship queries.